 Pumpkin isn’t the only gourd that can handle a little spice—chef Jason Bond’s Asian-inspired butternut squash soup is bursting with autumnal flavor from familiar bedfellows like maple syrup, cinnamon, nutmeg and ginger.
-But this recipe also takes its cues from Chinese red cooked pork, using a medley of stock-starters, spices and herbs that are stewed in soy sauce, then pureed with the butternut for an umami-packed bowl.
+But this recipe from the owner of Bondir in Cambridge also takes its cues from Chinese red cooked pork, using a medley of stock-starters, spices and herbs that are stewed in soy sauce, then pureed with the butternut for an umami-packed bowl.

 - 1 large, whole, butternut squash